Edna Griffin: Life

-Edna Mae Griffin was born in Lexington, Kentucky in 1909.
-Griffin was raised in rural New Hampshire as well as moved to Massachusetts.
+Edna Mae Williams was born in Lexington, Kentucky, in 1909 and raised in rural New Hampshire, later Massachusetts following her father's career as a dairy farm supervisor.
 Griffin claimed she learned to read with access to The Crisis, a publication of the NAACP.
 In 1933, Edna received a degree in English from Fisk University in Nashville, Tennessee, preparing her for a career as a school teacher.
-While at Fisk University, she protested against Mussolini’s invasion of Ethiopia as well as met her future husband, Stanley Griffin.
+While at Fisk University, she protested against Mussolini's invasion of Ethiopia as well as met her future husband, Stanley Griffin.
 Edna and her husband moved to Des Moines, Iowa, on January 2, 1947, as Stanley was accepted as a student at Still College of Osteopathy and Surgery.
-Edna and Stanley had three children: Phyllis, Linda and Stanley.
+During World War II she served in the Women's Army Auxiliary Corps at Fort Des Moines.
+Later, Edna and Stanley had three children: Phyllis, Linda and Stanley.

-Civil Rights
+Civil rights

 Edna Griffin claims she did not experience discrimination growing up in New Hampshire but did later while living in Massachusetts.
 When she arrived in Des Moines, Griffin got involved with the Iowa Progressive Party and supported Henry Wallace in the presidential race.

 Katz Drug Store

-On July 7, 1948, Edna Griffin, John Bibbs, Leonard Hudson and Griffin’s one-year-old daughter, Phyllis, were refused service at Katz Drug Store in downtown Des Moines because of racial discrimination.
-A waitress took their order for ice cream but after she was told not to serve them, she reported that they don’t serve colored people.
+On July 7, 1948, Edna Griffin, John Bibbs, Leonard Hudson and Griffin's one-year-old daughter, Phyllis, were refused service at Katz Drug Store in downtown Des Moines because of racial discrimination.
+A waitress took their order for ice cream but after she was told not to serve them, she reported that they don't serve colored people.
 Requesting to talk to the manager only confirmed the denial of service at that establishment.

 Griffin launched a campaign to force Katz to serve African Americans by leading boycotts, sit-ins and pickets.
 She also created a Committee to End Jim Crow at Katz.
 Griffin, Bibbs and Hudson filed civil suits against Katz.
 Edna was represented by Charles Howard and Henry McKnight, members of the local NAACP.
 The Polk County Attorney's Office prosecuted the Katz manager, Maurice Katz, under the 1884 Iowa Civil Rights Act which prohibited discrimination in public accommodations.
 Griffin testified against Katz in the criminal case.
 The manager was found guilty by an all-white jury and fined $50.
 The Iowa Supreme Court upheld the conviction in 1949.
 As a result of the civil case, an all-white jury awarded Griffin $1 in damages.
 Due to the work of Edna Griffin in the Iowa Supreme Court case, State of Iowa v.
 Katz, it became illegal to deny service based on race.